munnep/PackerAWSUbuntuNginx/README.md

 ==> ubuntunginx.amazon-ebs.ubuntunginx: Executing /lib/systemd/systemd-sysv-install enable nginx
 ...
 ```
-7. You should see the image now under the AWS AMI Management page
+7. You should see the AMI now under the AWS AMI Management page
 ![](media/2021-10-19-11-48-34.png)